 A ship without a rudder may be going places, but we won’t know the destination until the ship arrives.
 That’s no way to run a business.

 A metric is simply a measurement of something.
 There are dozens of marketing and business development items that a firm can measure, and they vary in levels of importance.
 In many instances, metrics are measurements of tactics.

-A Key Performance Indicator, on the other hand, is a higher-level metric that is used to determine success against important goals.
+On the other hand, a Key Performance Indicator is a higher-level metric used to determine success against important goals.
 Think of KPIs as strategic metrics.
 Companies use these as their rudders to ensure the boat is headed in the right direction.

 If a firm had $1,000,000 in bookings from new clients during the last period, the new goal would be $1,100,000.
 Progress toward this $1.1M figure becomes a KPI.

 For example, let’s say this firm’s goal period is one year, and they are at the six-month mark at the point of measurement.
 Their total bookings goal for the year is $5,500,000, and their YTD bookings reveal the following:

 - Bookings from Existing Clients = $2,300,000

 - Total Bookings = $2,725,000

 With a one-year bookings goal of $5.5M, the total YTD bookings represent 49.5%, or almost half.
 The firm is tracking roughly where it needs to be to make the year-end goal.